Read directions below. Then scroll to bottom, fill in and submit the Request Form to have a link to download the tool sent to your email.

 Some special lighting applications are exempt from the calculation, such as exit lights, and some are allowed more power than the standard calculation, such as sales display lighting.
 There are no lighting fixture requirements for commercial buildings; any technology can be used (ex. incandescent, fluorescent, LED), as long as the installed lighting power is less than the maximum allowed.

-While either the building area or space-by-space method can be used to show compliance with Code, the space-by-space method is required to receive financial incentives from Efficiency Vermont.
-Rather than simply a calculation to show compliance, the Lighting Power calculation is useful during design to determine the effects of different lighting fixture selections and layout.
+Either the building area or space-by-space method can be used to show compliance with Code and receive financial incentives from Efficiency Vermont.
+The space-by-space method, recommended for most projects, is useful during design to determine the effects of different lighting fixture selections and layout.

 The U.S. Department of Energy's free program called COMcheck is used to show code compliance for all requirements including building envelope, mechanical equipment and systems, and lighting.
 The Lighting Power calculation in particular is completed in COMcheck.
 While there are options other than COMcheck to demonstrate compliance, such as energy modeling, it is the simplest and most appropriate for the majority of projects in Vermont.
 An alternative to COMcheck for the Lighting Power calculation is Efficiency Vermont's LPD Tool.
 This Tool has been approved by the Vermont Department of Public Service for the lighting power portion of compliance.
 A designer can submit the inputs and outputs of the completed Tool to the Code Official as part of their COMcheck submittal, and then to Efficiency Vermont’s assigned Energy Consultant for review and financial incentive consideration.
 Efficiency Vermont highly recommends the use of this Tool, and that it be used for design in addition to simply compliance.